duykhoa/duykhoa.github.io/_katas/2016-12-04-reddit-rss.md

 end
 ```

-You may think I am gonna use NullObject pattern or some fancy technique, but with the current requirement, this is the perfect solution.
+I can use NullObject pattern or some fancy technique, but this is the perfect solution.

 Next, we will test what's happened with empty response.
 We do the same thing: create a new downloader, return empty response